 To start and end broadcasting, auxiliary processes are required, including topology learning, data serialization, serialization and transferring overlapping, and mechanisms to provide resiliency.

-Currently topology detection is not implemented.
+Currently automatic topology detection is not implemented.
 We put the topology information in a property file and let each node read it before starting broadcasting.

-Broadcasting data are abstracted and presented as Key-Value pairs in memory with the assumption that the data are always dividable and can be very small.
-They are serialized before sending and de-serialized after receiving.
-We find the serialization time of a single big object is extremely long so that so that we enable users to send a set of small objects instead of sending the whole directly.
+Broadcast data are abstracted and presented as Key-Value pairs in memory and they are serialized before sending and de-serialized after receiving.
+We find the serialization time of a single big object is extremely long so that so that we enable users to divide it into a set of small objects.
 Using small data objects also enable us to parallelize the serialization and let it be overlapped with broadcasting to improve the overall performance.
-In Multi-Chain, we make a producer/consumer model.
-And in Scatter-Allgather methods, we let each thread serialize a data object and send it.
+In Multi-Chain, we use a producer/consumer model and in Scatter-Allgather methods, we let each thread serialize a data object and send it.

 We also adapt several strategies to make the whole process fault tolerant.
 For failures in each node-to-node sending step, we do retry first otherwise jump to the other destinations.
 At the end of the broadcasting, the driver waits and checks if all the nodes have received all the data blocks.
-If driver doesn’t get all the ACK within a time range, it restarts the process of broadcasting finally.
+If driver doesn’t get all the ACK within a time window, it restarts the process of broadcasting.